-Graduate students must obtain no less than 70 per cent (or a B-) in any graduate courses (or undergraduate courses if applicable) taken as a graduate student.
+Graduate students must obtain no less than a B- (or 70 per cent) in any graduate courses (or undergraduate courses if applicable) taken as a graduate student.
 In accordance with the University Assessment and Grading Practices Policy any grade below B- will be recorded as a failure (FZ).